liaoinstan/SpringView/README.md

 If there are any questions or Suggestions, please feedback to my email: liaoinstan@outlook.com Or in my blog

-If it works for you, click the stars for my hardwork ,thank you
+If it works to you, please give me a star for my hardwork ,thank you

 **More**
 --------